Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2020-10-18-post-intro-qc-workshop.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/9XAZUlAu2dA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 This introduction to quantum computing workshop video was made for [Clemson University's freshman hackathon](https://cuhack.it/)!
-They uploaded the video to their YouTube channel [here](https://www.youtube.com/channel/UCSlPyiZ6-yyOWh4GKVetrWg).
+They uploaded the video to their YouTube [here](https://www.youtube.com/watch?v=YPp4HwqjHAw&t=1536s).

 It teaches the topics of:
   - what is quantum computing